the-pawel-wojcik/run-xsim-scan/readme.md

 ```bash
 ./plot.sh
 ```
-Create an `xsimplot.toml` file in the `scan` directory to customize the plot.
+Use the `xsimplot.py --help` to view the command line customization options or create an `xsimplot.toml` file in the `scan` directory to keep the command line short.

 ## User and domain trick in push/pull scripts
 Here is how to avoid typing